schafer14/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 Like many notions of equality we have studied thus far, isomorphisms do not preserve *everything* between two types.
-Of particular interest to us, is that isomorphic types usually have dramatically different computational behavior---and the knowledgeable practitioner can exploit this differential.
+Of particular interest to us, is that isomorphic types usually have drastically different computational behavior---and the knowledgeable practitioner can exploit this differential.
 In this chapter, we will focus on the theory, saving its real-world usage as a case study for our final chapter.
-There we will wield our newfound powers to dramatically simplify the problem of dynamic programming, in essence, acquiring learning how to improve algorithmic asymptotics for free.
+There we will wield our newfound powers to drastically simplify the problem of dynamic programming, in essence, acquiring learning how to improve algorithmic asymptotics for free.

 Isomorphisms are *everywhere* in programming, whether we're aware of them or